codeandexploit/Re-Learning-CSS/Web-Dev Notes.md

 #Margin Auto, an element takes up the corresponding width and the remaining space is divided between the remaining space
 #Display:none; The element does not take up any space on the webpage thereby doesnt affect the other elements
 #visibility: hidden; does the same work though it take space on the webpage

+#There are 4 Different Positioning Properties in CSS used for HTML elements

+Static, Fixed, Relative, Absolute